vincent-simonin-fr/Personnel-Website/frontend/README.md

 ## Introduction

 This is the frontend of the Yuno IT project.
-It is a Next.js application that uses the NextUI library for the UI components.
+It is a Next.js application that uses the HeroUI library for the UI components.

 ## Environment